dessiejohnson/Spark-232-Diseased-Plants/README.md

 train_d = train_d.join(weights_d, on="label", how="left")
  ```

 Finally, we preprocessed the images.
 We brought in the image data and joined them to our train, validation, and test sets.
-We used a pandas UDF to ensure all images were the same size and correct format for the models.
+We used a pandas UDF to ensure all images were the same size and correct format for the models by resizing, normalizing, and flattening the images into vectors.

 ```python
 @pandas_udf(ArrayType(FloatType()))